Mangla

 Mangla is a town situated in District Mirpur within the region of Azad Kashmir.
 The village is located in the west of the foothills of Mangla's fort (which also derived its name from the same village).
 It is surrounded on three sides by the semicurvature of river Jhelum flowing North to South.
 It is bordered by Jhelum district and the right bank of the Mangla reservoir on the border of Azad Kashmir and Punjab province of Pakistan.

 Etymology

-The town of Mangla was named after Mangal Devi.
+The town of Mangla was named after the 16th-century Gakhar Queen Mangla Rani.

 History

 At the time of construction of the Mangla Dam, the villages of Sultanpure, Thill, Baral and Baruti across the river in Jhelum District were developed as residential colonies and offices for foreign workers and officials.

 Prior to the construction of Mangla Dam, in March 1962, almost all the inhabitants of the ancient Mangla village moved to Mangla Hamlet, therefore this town represents Mangla in a true sense.
 Mangla is located 12 km from the city of Mirpur, at the mouth of the Mangla Dam.
 The dam reservoir has a perimeter of 400 km, and is a place of interest.
 It hosts the Mangla Power Station, which is the second largest in Pakistan.